 Dogs should be vaccinated against a range of infectious diseases.
 One is parvovirus, which causes severe vomiting and diarrhoea and can be fatal.
 We also vaccinate against Distemper, Hepatitis, and Leptospirosis.
-Thankfully. due to the success of vaccination. these diseases are much less common.
 We can also protect dogs against Kennel Cough, which, is less serious, but highly infectious.
-The length of protection for each disease varies, so what we vaccinate against will change annually.

-cats against Cat flu, Feline Leukaemia and Feline Enteritis.
+Cats: We recommend vaccinating cats against Cat flu, Feline Leukaemia and Feline Enteritis.

-Cat Flu: calicivirus and herpesvirus are components of
+Cat Flu: calicivirus and

-so called 'cat flu' where cats show flu like symptoms.
+herpesvirus are components of so called 'cat flu' where cats show flu like symptoms.
 Signs include runny noses, sneezing and sore eyes.
 Feline Leukaemia is usually fatal, typically within a couple of years of cats contracting the virus.
 Feline Enteritis is thankfully rare, mainly due to vaccination.

-Rabbits should be vaccinated against myxomatosis and viral
+Rabbits should be vaccinated

-haemorrhagic disease (VHD).
+against myxomatosis and viral haemorrhagic disease (VHD).
 There is now a licensed vaccine that covers both strains of VHD - the older VHD 1 and the newer VHD 2.
 All three of these viruses are frequently deadly.

-Viruses, due to their nature, are not easily treated once caught.
 Vaccination represents a safe and effective way to protect dogs, cats and rabbits.
-The vaccine visit is also a great opportunity for us to give your pet a nose to tail check.
-If your pet's boosters are out of date, please call us today for an appointment!
+If your pet's boosters are out of date, please call us today!